The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Results

 \subsubsection{Stellar populations of field UDGs with previously unknown redshifts}

 If the redshift is a free parameter, the estimate of the stellar population properties of field UDGs with no spectroscopic redshift becomes possible.
-In Table \ref{tab:prospector_results_redshift}, we provide the recovered stellar populations for the three field UDGs where no spectroscopy is available: LSBG-490, LSBG-378 and LSBG-044.
+In Tables \ref{tab:prospector_results_redshift} (with dust) and \ref{tab:prospector_results_redshift_nodust} (without dust), we provide the recovered stellar populations for the three field UDGs where no spectroscopy is available: LSBG-490, LSBG-378 and LSBG-044.

-We note that we classify these galaxies as field ones \citep{Greco_18}, but some of the galaxies found by \cite{Greco_18} turned out to be associated with host galaxies and could alternatively be called group galaxies (Hayes et al. in prep.).
-We do not have the information of whether the three galaxies included in our sample are indeed associated with any host galaxies, thus we keep the field classification.
+We note that we classify these galaxies as field ones \citep{Greco_18}, but some of the galaxies found by \cite{Greco_18} turned out to be associated with host galaxies and could alternatively be classified as group ones (Hayes et al. in prep.).
+We do not have the information of whether the three galaxies included in our sample are associated with any host galaxies, thus we keep the field classification.
 However, we bear in mind the caveat that it is difficult to classify the environments of field UDGs without a spectroscopic redshift and careful checking against potential host galaxies.
 See \cite{Polzin_21} for the kind of careful analysis that is required to classify the environment of these galaxies.

 In agreement with what was found in Section \ref{sec:results_1_2}, these field galaxies consistently have younger ages (with an average of $6.1\pm0.4$ Gyr in the models with dust) than their cluster counterparts.
 They are moderately metal-poor in the models with dust with an average metalicity of [$Z$/H] = $-1.0\pm 0.1$ dex.